Addressing Training Bias via Automated Image Annotation: Motivation and Related Work

 \subsection{Related Work}

 Our work differs from existing ML directions to reduce reliance on labeled training data, which we summarize below.

 \para{Automatic Annotation.} Some prior works annotate objects or gestures by physically tagging them with RFIDs~\cite{kim10_rfid} or magnetic sensors~\cite{garcia2017first}.
 These require active participation by the target and significantly limit scalability and applicable uses.

 In contrast, our goal is to scalably produce labeled images of {\em passive} targets ({\em e.g.\/}, people, pets with collars, vehicles that {\em already} carry WiFi devices).
 Our work also differs from automatic image annotation that uses visual features ({\em e.g.\/}, color, texture, shape) to generate image labels.
 It requires complex generative models that are hard to build~\cite{zhang2012review}.

+\name\ uses target positions reported by wireless localization to annotate them.
+This differs from existing works~\cite{kang2017noscope,zeng2014deep} that run a generic detector ({\em e.g.\/} the teacher model) on the local (unlabeled) data to produce its annotations.
+We compare \name\ to the model-generated annotation approach using the Udacity dataset.
+For latter, we use the teacher model (Faster RCNN with ResNet) to produce model-generated annotations.

+Table~\ref{tab:case1c} lists the average precision of vehicle detection using the Udacity dataset.
+Interestingly, using model-generated annotations to refine the student model actually leads to degraded performance compared to the teacher model.
+This result demonstrates the importance of using real, accurate annotations.